Albert Glawinski

-Albert Glawinski (or Glavinski) (born 1852) was a United States Army soldier who received the Medal of Honor.
+Albert Glawinski (or Glavinski; March 1854 – before April 1910) was a United States Army soldier who received the Medal of Honor.
 His award came for gallantry during the American Indian Wars.

 Life

-Albert Glawinski was born in 1852 in Germany, and joined the United States Army from Pittsburgh, Pennsylvania in December 1873.
+Albert Glawinski was born in 1854 in Prussia and immigrated to the United States in 1868.
+He joined the United States Army from Pittsburgh, Pennsylvania in December 1873.
 He was assigned as a Blacksmith Private to Company M, of the 3rd United States Cavalry Regiment.
 Glawinski was 24 years of age in March 1876, when he fought at the Battle of Powder River, on March 17, 1876.
 There, he selected exposed positions on the battlefield.
 Exactly two months later, on June 17, 1876, Albert fought with his company at the Battle of Rosebud.
 Albert Glawinski was awarded the Medal of Honor for his actions at the Powder River, on October 16, 1877.
 He was discharged in December 1878.

-By March 1907, Glawinski was living in New Orleans, Louisiana, United States.
+By March 1907, Glawinski was living in New Orleans, Louisiana.
+His wife, Helen Schettger Glawinski, was listed as a widow in the 1910 United States census.
 The exact date of his death and his burial place are unknown.